-Sproul, a Republican, was the representative for Illinois's 3rd congressional district from 1927 to 1931.
+Sproul was the representative for Illinois’s 3rd congressional district and was a Republican.
+He served from 1927 to 1931.

 From Apr 1921 to Mar 1931, Sproul missed 115 of 830 roll call votes, which is 13.9%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1923-Feb 1924||30||1||3.3%||26th|

 |Dec 1924-Mar 1925||54||2||3.7%||40th|

 |Dec 1928-Mar 1929||18||6||33.3%||75th|

 The information on this page is originally sourced from a variety of materials, including: